nicolasmcnair/magpy/README.md

 Check the Wiki (https://github.com/nicolasmcnair/magpy/wiki) for details on how use MagPy.

+**Important Note: In versions prior to 1.2, all parameters must be supplied in their lowest unit of resolution.
+For BiStim<sup>2</sup> stimulators, this means that the interpulse interval should be supplied in ms if in normal mode, and tenths of a millisecond in high-resolution mode.
+For Rapid<sup>2</sup> stimulators, this means that frequency should be supplied in tenths of a Hz and duration in tenths of a second.
+From version 1.2 onwards, all units must be supplied in their base unit: ms for interpulse interval (regardless of mode), Hz for frequency, and seconds for duration.
+See the help description for each command for details about what unit it is expecting.**

-**N.B.
-For Rapid<sup>2</sup> stimulators, the unlock code should be supplied on its own (i.e., without the command character 'Q' or the CRC).
-See the commented out command in the example below.**
+N.B.
+For Rapid<sup>2</sup> stimulators, the unlock code - only needed for software versions 9 and higher - should be supplied on its own (i.e., without the command character 'Q' or the CRC, but including hyphens).
+See the commented out command in the example below.

 Example: